 Initially, I thought the site was a terrible earner but it did improve with time.
 There are certainly better survey sites out there, but this is one to consider if you’re serious about making as much as you can from online surveys.
 It doesn’t make my top 10 list but it’s not one to avoid either.

-If my Maximiles review hasn’t convinced you, why not take a look at some of the best paid survey sites?
+If you’re interested in earning extra from surveys, why not take a look at some of the best paid survey sites?

 Please note that this post contains affiliate links.